nrghosh/GenrePred/README.md

 # SpotifyML
 * A genre-prediction project using the Spotify R API, and GBT, SVM and Random Forest models.
-* QAC 385- Machine Learning and Data Mining: Final Project
+* Submitted as a final project for QAC 385- Machine Learning and Data Mining with Prof. Robert Kabacoff
 * By Nikhil Ghosh, Dennis Kraus, and Kris Zhang